-The Telit Module is able to identify the caller's number and provide information about it before the call is answered.
-The Calling Line Indication is displyaed on DTE after each RING or +CRING indication.
+The Telit Module can identify the caller's number and provide information about it before the call is answered.
+The Calling Line Indication is displayed on DTE after each RING or +CRING indication.
 The following AT command is used to enable/disable the Calling Line Indication.